 Northeast Ohio harbors some of the country's most beautiful trails and also hosts runners with big hearts who care about their community.
 Several race directors with a similar vision have come together to form a partnership to provide non-profit first rate low cost or free trail racing experiences, while organizing efforts giving back to our communities in need.

-Running Forward and Giving Back is a partnership of eight existing NE Ohio non-profit trail races which share a mission to support runners, our precious parks, and local individuals or small organizations who require a helping hand.
+Running Forward and Giving Back is a non-profit 501c3 organization consisting of multiple NE Ohio trail races which share a mission to support runners, our precious parks, and local individuals or small organizations who require a helping hand.

 Give more than you take

 Ultra marathoner for 20 years and Western States finisher, Wild Bill is known by nearly every trail runner in NE Ohio.
-He is the Race Director of Candy Mountain and in 2018 will put forth the 10th year of Bill's Bad Ass 50k.
+He was the Race Director Bill's Bad Ass 50k, which completed its 10th and final event.
 Through his races thousands of dollars have been raised from runners for local small organizations in great need.
-Wild Bill is also the co-Race Director of Canal Corridor.
+Wild Bill was also the co-Race Director of Canal Corridor.
 His mantra is "adapt and overcome".
+Bill cofounded RFGB.